This is a best prospect industry sector for this country. Includes a market overview and trade data.

 Opportunities

 Attracting investment in the manufacture of automobile components for export is a priority for the GOT, especially during the current economic situation marked by the exit of several investors from Ukraine.
 Operations dedicated for export of automotive parts to European markets offer promise, and several U.S. companies have successfully invested in this sector.
-For domestic sales, Tunisians can be very price sensitive, and the price of spare parts often trumps quality.
+For domestic sales, Tunisians can be very price sensitive, and the price of spare parts often exceeds quality.